Malnutrition in India: Causes

 An estimated 23.6% of the population of India live below a purchasing power of $1.25 a day.
 This poverty does not directly lead to malnutrition but it leaves a large chunk of the population without adequate amounts of food.
 This makes a lack of access to food since people are too poor to go out and purchase it.
 According to the Registrar General of India, the mortality of children under the age of five was about 59 out of every 1000 live births which is one of the highest rates in the world.
 It is reported by Save the Children that this is mainly due to malnutrition in the children.
 Poor nutrition within the first thousand days of a child's life can have many negative causes to them.
 It can lead to stunted growth, impaired cognitive ability, reduced school performance, and diseases like diarrhea.
 According to a report, 68% of deaths in children under 5 years of age, in India, is due to malnutrition.

-An IIT Delhi study found a link between anemia in children under the age of 5 and PM 2.5 levels in air, with every 10 μg per cubic meter increase in PM 2.5 levels being linked to a decrease in hemoglobin levels by 0.07 g/dL.
-A study published in Nature Sustainability says that long term exposure to high PM 2.5 levels may be a cause of anemia among women, with their model showing a 7.23% increase in anemia among women of reproductive age for every 10 μg per cubic meter increase in PM 2.5 exposure.
-The same study posits that India fulfilling it's clean air targets would reduce the nationwide prevalence of anemia among women of reproductive age from 53% to 39.5%.
+An IIT Delhi study found a link between anemia in children under the age of 5 and PM_{2.5} levels in air, with every 10 μg per cubic meter increase in PM_{2.5} levels being linked to a decrease in hemoglobin levels by 0.07 g/dL.
+A study published in Nature Sustainability says that long term exposure to high PM_{2.5} levels may be a cause of anemia among women, with their model showing a 7.23% increase in anemia among women of reproductive age for every 10 μg per cubic meter increase in PM_{2.5} exposure.
+The same study posits that India fulfilling its clean air targets would reduce the nationwide prevalence of anemia among women of reproductive age from 53% to 39.5%.

 Nutritional trends of various demographic groups

-Many factors, including socio-economic status,region affect the nutritional status of Indians.
+Many factors, including socio-economic status, region affect the nutritional status of Indians.
 Living in rural areas also contribute to nutritional status.